What Makes a Strong Kemper Scholar

 Academic standing, achievement and potential

-Candidates will have completed less than 25% of the credits required by their institution to graduate at the time of application.
-Students who have transferred into Kemper Scholars Program Partner Institutions with credits from other schools or Advanced Placement courses sufficient to gain them sophomore standing are not eligible to apply, even though they are in their first year of enrollment at that institution.
+Students who plan to graduate in no less than four years and have completed less than 20% of the coursework required for their major.
 Kemper Scholars must maintain a minimum 3.25 grade point average.
 However, most Kemper Scholars will graduate with a 3.50 or better.
 Students who achieve less than 3.25 during a semester or show a cumulative grade point average of less than 3.25 for two semesters will be dropped from the program.

 Academic major/career interests

 The Kemper Scholars Program is designed for students who are pursuing, or intend to pursue, a business-related degree program such as accounting, data science, finance, risk management, economics, statistics, math and/or actuarial science.
 Students who combine course work in any of these areas with courses in computer science are strongly encouraged to apply.

 Prospective Kemper Scholars must have a demonstrated strong interest in pursuing a business career and be open to exploring career options in the insurance industry.

 Kemper Scholars must commit at least ten weeks between the end of the spring term and the fall term after their sophomore and junior years, plus time for travel to their internship sites.
 Students hoping to study abroad for a full year or in the spring term in an international study program that do not end until mid- or late-June should not apply to the Kemper Scholars Program unless they are willing to alter their international study plans.

 Leadership in school and community

 Kemper Scholars demonstrate a capacity for leadership by their activities and involvement both in high school and in college.